tmobile/jazz-installer/README.md

 To run the installer - its a two step process.
 (Run the commands in below steps)
  1. [Make sure Prerequisites are met](#Prerequisites)
  2. [Setup the RHEL 7 server with the installer](#setup-the-rhel-7-server-with-the-installer)
- 3. Installer supports the following Scenario's
+ 3. Installer supports the following Scenario's.
+Please choose your scenario.

     a) [Scenario 1](#scenario-1---building-full-stack-network-instances-and-the-rest-of-the-stack)- Building full stack (Network, Instances and the rest of the stack).